zilliztech/zdoc/docs/tutorials/migrations/migrate-between-clusters.md

 The dedicated cluster status will switch from **CREATING** to **RESTORING**, and finally to **RUNNING**.
 Upon completion, you can connect to the dedicated cluster and access the migrated data.
 See [Connect to Cluster](./connect-to-cluster) for further details.

 ## From dedicated to another dedicated cluster{#from-dedicated-to-another-dedicated-cluster}

+By migrating between dedicated clusters, you can modify your cluster type, region, or size your cluster configuration at ease, without interrupting your business on the original cluster.

 <Admonition type="info" icon="📘" title="Notes">